 In our society today, disfigured victims can be subject to social discrimination from having embarrassing scars and wounds that may not heal entirely.
 As a result, they may feel too humiliated to go out into public whether for meeting with friends or going on dates.

 Looking for an experienced dog bite lawyer?
-For over 40 Years, the attorneys at the law offices of Rue & Ziffra have provided legal advise and results for those who have been affected by a Dog Bite Injury in Bunnell, Daytona Beach, DeBary, DeLand, Deltona, Edgewater, Flagler Beach, New Smyrna, Orlando, Ormond Beach, Palm Coast, Port Orange and Sanford.
+For over 40 Years, the attorneys at the law offices of Rue & Ziffra have provided legal advice and results for those who have been affected by a Dog Bite Injury in Bunnell, Daytona Beach, DeBary, DeLand, Deltona, Edgewater, Flagler Beach, New Smyrna, Orlando, Ormond Beach, Palm Coast, Port Orange and Sanford.